-MOTORCYCLE SYSTEMS LAB (2 credits) A continuation of techniques and principles learned in OPRV 140.
+MOTORCYCLE SYSTEMS LAB

+A continuation of techniques and principles learned in OPRV 140.
 In this class students will focus on intricate details of custom fuel mapping, high performance cylinder heads and pistons and how variations of parts can determine the final performance of an engine.
 A detail-oriented approach to power tuning and diagnostic procedures utilized in industry will be the focus.
+Extensive lab time and a firm understanding of how performance parts work together to make increases in horsepower and torque.